Published by the Indianapolis Business Journal

 A few weeks ago, I was sitting in my office, listening to the cold November sleet on the roof.
-Through the miracle of modern day technology, I was conducting a face-to-face interview with one of our client’s employees.
-This particular organization was located in a state with a much more favorable climate in November.
-I started out by introducing myself, “Hi, I’m Sam, and I’m sitting in Indiana today!”
+Through the miracle of modern-day technology, I was conducting a face-to-face interview with one of our client’s employees.
+This particular organization was in a state with a much more favorable climate in November.
+I started out by introducing myself: “Hi, I’m Sam, and I’m sitting in Indiana today!”
 She immediately said, “Yeah, I was wondering what that big scarf was about.”
 It was 75 degrees and sunny out there.

-No matter how fanciful or basic, we can learn a lot about an organization based on their answers to this question.
-First, an employee who suggests a cotton candy machine is likely satisfied with how their more basic needs are met—think Maslow’s Hierarchy of needs.
-It’s not even possible to think of a cotton candy machine if you don’t have workplace amenities we might consider more basic, like convenient bathrooms or a break room.
+No matter how fanciful or basic, we can learn a lot about an organization based on answers to this question.
+First, an employee who suggests a cotton candy machine is likely satisfied with how his or her basic needs are met—think Maslow’s Hierarchy of Needs.
+It’s not even possible to think of a cotton candy machine if you don’t have convenient bathrooms or a break room.

-Second, while this cotton-candy-dreaming employee might care deeply about the work they’re doing, that drive might not outweigh the expectations of comfort in the office, and/or the work they’re doing is in such high demand that they’re able to be more choosy about the comfort of the place they work.
+Second, while this cotton-candy-dreaming employee might care deeply about the work he or she is doing, that drive might not outweigh the expectations of comfort in the office—or it could be that the work the employee is doing is in such high demand that he or she can be choosy about comfort.

 In our research, we’ve found what workplace amenities people are willing to do without is affected by a few factors, including the integrity or prestige of the work as well as the talent pool the organization is pulling from.
 If the talent pool has a lot of options, and the workplace isn’t particularly comfortable or doesn’t offer a lot of amenities, people have to be attracted by the integrity or prestige of the work.
 If the work itself isn’t viewed as prestigious and the competition for talent is high, a workplace that offers more amenities could be the deciding factor.